sidlo/docker-stacks/data-science-python/README.md

   - run the same `docker run` command as above, except that the mount should look something like `type=bind,source=/c/Users/johndoe/jupyter-home,target=/home/johndoe`
 - [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows 10 (professional) should also work without issues, but was not tested yet

+### Running the image with password, rather than an access token

+By default, you have to fill in a Jupyter access token generated when starting the container to restrict access (see "Using the image" section to locate the token).

+It is possible to use a custom password instead of the token.
+You can set the password's checksum as an argument when running the container:

+    docker run ... sidlo/data-science-python start-notebook.sh --NotebookApp.password="sha512:..."

+Where the You can generate the checksum by running the following in e.g. an empty Jupyter notebook: (as of 2020.12, the default argon2 algorithm had ambiguous output, so we use sha512)

+    from notebook.auth import passwd
+    passwd(algorithm="sha512")

+    Enter password: ········
+    Verify password: ········
+    'sha512:a792161c16ac:b3729c949700803d7fe5a90c371ae290f29cc79411a698345ad330acc262a97646ee5f674deea71cf6a52ec75c3c21f5943222dd1f6f6384d8c5ae87d8531d4a'

+### Running the image without token or password

+It is also possible to run the image without any authentication (e.g. for testing).
+Note that with all authentication disabled, anyone who can connect to the hosting machine will be able to run code!
+To do this, set the access token to empty when running the container:

+    docker run ... sidlo/data-science-python start-notebook.sh --NotebookApp.token=

 ### PySpark Arrow error workaround